Did you just find out that you’re going to be induced?

 After an amniotomy, you will continue to leak- this is completely normal.

 Sometimes, an amniotomy alone can get your contractions going.
-But we often use this in conjuction with pitocin to achieve a regular contraction pattern.
+But we often use this in conjunction with pitocin to achieve a regular contraction pattern.

 So those are all the ways in which we can induce your labor starting from a closed cervix.